The Cessation of the Prophetic Gifts

 - Chapter 2: The Foundation of the Apostles and Prophets (Ephesians 2:20)

-- Chapter 3: The Purpose of Sign Gifts
+- Chapter 3: The Authenticating Purpose of the Sign Gifts

-- Chapter 4: Historical Evidence from the Early Church
+- Chapter 4: Historical Evidence and Testimony from the Early Church

 - Chapter 6: Responding to Continuationist Arguments